sancarn/Innovyze-ICM-Libraries/docs/Infoworks-ICM/README.md

 Default: false

-Description in UI: Check for ouflows
+Description in UI: Check for outflows

 **IncludeRainfall**